Thursday, March 23, 2023

 On one hand I couldn’t believe they were doing this, but then again I could.
 When doing the right thing means putting your job on the line often the doing the right thing principal goes out the window.

-I hoped that L.J. would testify to the fact that management had targeted me and that Rob was a bully.
+I hoped that CJ would testify to the fact that management had targeted me and that Rob was a bully.

-I believed that much of the same would come from Jackie, but instead they committed perjury.
+I believed that much of the same would come from Julie, but instead they committed perjury.

 After they finished their false testimony.
 I controlled my out bursts.
 I knew that if I erupted in outrage it would just reflect bad on me.
 I hurt from the daggers but I knew I would have to wait until later to deal with the wounds.

-Soon it was Lisa’s turn.
-William did his best to continue painting the scene as if I was the blame and cause of low employee moral, but Lisa would have no part of it.
+Soon it was Lori’s turn.
+Bill did his best to continue painting the scene as if I was the blame and cause of low employee moral, but Lori would have no part of it.
 She told the truth and showed more integrity and courage than the entire of group.

-Out of the group I had thought L.J. and Jackie were my friends.
-I had worked with Jackie the entire time, and L.J. just a few months, but I had only worked with Lisa a few weeks, when the situation erupted, yet Lisa told the truth and didn’t seem concerned about her job.
+Out of the group I had thought CJ and Julie were my friends.
+I had worked with Julie the entire time, and CJ just a few months, but I had only worked with Lori a few weeks, when the situation erupted, yet Lori told the truth and didn’t seem concerned about her job.

-Finally it was Rob’s turn.
+Finally it was Bob’s turn.
 To my amazement he admitted raising his voice and behaving badly.
-To me that was almost as shocking as L.J. and Jackie lying.
+To me that was almost as shocking as CJ and Julie lying.

 Chapter 24